Reliability mechanisms

-• Load balancing.
-Moving virtual machines between nodes allows you to evenly distribute the load on servers, ensuring that resources are utilized in the best possible way.
+• Load balancing: Moving virtual machines between nodes allows you to evenly distribute the load on servers, ensuring that resources are utilized in the best possible way.

-• Node maintenance.
-Virtual machines can be moved from nodes that need to be taken out of service to perform routine maintenance or software upgrade.
+• Node maintenance: Virtual machines can be moved from nodes that need to be taken out of service to perform routine maintenance or software upgrade.

-• Upgrading a virtual machine firmware.
-The migration allows you to upgrade the firmware of virtual machines without interrupting their operation.
+• Upgrading a virtual machine firmware: The migration allows you to upgrade the firmware of virtual machines without interrupting their operation.

-Running migration of a virtual machine
+Start migration of an arbitrary machine

 d8 k get vm